 The vSphere CSI Node is responsible for formatting, mounting the volumes to nodes, and using bind mounts for the volumes inside the pod.
-The vSphere CSI Node runs as a deamonset inside the cluster.
+Before volume needs to be detached, CSI Node is helping to unmount volume from the node.
+The vSphere CSI Node runs as a daemonset inside the cluster.

 The syncer is responsible for pushing PV, PVC, and pod metadata to CNS.
 The metadata appears in the CNS dashboard in the vSphere Client.
 The data helps vSphere administrators to determine which Kubernetes clusters, apps, pods, PVCs, and PVs are using the volume.

 Full sync is responsible for keeping CNS up to date with Kubernetes volume metadata information, such as PVs, PVCs, pods, and so on.
 The following are several cases where full sync is helpful: